cblevins/sp21-dig-stud/schedule.md

 - Recording and editing audio with Audacity

 #### Wed., Mar.
 31: Audio
-- Choose [one episode from the podcast *Consolation Prize*](https://consolationprize.rrchnm.org/category/episodes/) to listen to before class and write down at least two questions to ask its creator, Abby Mullen
+- Choose [one episode from the podcast *Consolation Prize*](https://consolationprize.rrchnm.org/category/episodes/) to listen to before class and post at least two questions you might want to ask its creator, Abby Mullen, to the `#readings` Slack channel.

 _In Class_
 - Q&A with [Abby Mullen](http://abbymullen.org/), George Mason University, creator of podcast *Consolation Prize*